Improving Speech Emotion Recognition with Unsupervised Speaking Style Transfer: Experimental Setups

 \subsection{EmoAug Training}

-We first pre-train EmoAug on LRS3-TED and then fine-tune it on IEMOCAP for style transfer and emotion recognition experiments.

-During pre-training, the Adam~\cite{kingma2014adam} optimizer is used with a weight decay rate of 1e-6.
-The initial Learning Rate (LR) is 1e-3, which is decayed with a factor of 0.9 after every 5000 iterations.
-In addition, gradient clipping with a threshold of 1.0, early stopping and scheduled sampling~\cite{bengio2015scheduled} are adopted to avoid overfitting.
-We use 10 times smaller LR (1e-4) for the paralinguistic encoder to avoid information leakage and force the paralinguistic encoder into focusing only on non-verbal content.
+We first pre-train EmoAug on LRS3-TED and then fine-tune it on IEMOCAP for style transfer.
+During pre-training, the Adam optimizer is used with a weight decay rate of 1e-6.
+The initial learning rate is 1e-3, which is decayed with a factor of 0.9 after every 5000 iterations.
+In addition, gradient clipping with a threshold of 1.0, early stopping and scheduled sampling are adopted to avoid overfitting.

-After pre-training, we fine-tune the model on the IEMOCAP dataset with a small learning rate of 1e-5.
-1000 randomly selected utterances are used for validation and early stopping.
+After pre-training, we fine-tune the model with a discriminator on the IEMOCAP dataset with small learning rates of 1e-5 and 1e-4 to improve the quality of generated speech.